ark-lang/ark/docs/REFERENCE.md

 ## Option Types
 Option types represent an optional value, they can either be `Some` or `None`, i.e. they can either have a value, or not have a value -- they are often paired with `match`.
-An option type is denoted with an open angular bracket, the type that is optional, and a closing angle bracket.
+An option type is denoted with a question mark and the type that is optional.

 	fn example(a: ?int) {
 		match a {